 Two centuries later, in 324, Emperor Constantine destroyed Hadrian’s pagan temple and built a church in its place.
-Excavations at Al-Aqsa Mosque have uncovered an elaborate mosaic floor and fragments of an elaborate marble chancel screen, indicating that the Byzantine church was an elaborate and important one.
+Excavations at Al-Aqsa Mosque have uncovered an elaborate mosaic floor and fragments of an elaborate marble chancel screen, indicating that the Byzantine Church was a complicated and valuable one.

-Jewish hopes for rebuilding raised again briefly in 363, from a quite unexpected source – the Roman emperor Julian “the Apostate.”
+Jewish hopes for rebuilding raised again briefly in 363, from an entirely unexpected source – the Roman emperor Julian “the Apostate.”
 Julian rejected the Christianity in which he had been raised, embraced a form of Roman paganism, and enthusiastically promoted the idea of rebuilding the Jewish Temple.
-Julian himself funded the project as well as donations from Jews around the world and construction began almost immediately.
+Julian himself funded the project, as well as donations from Jews around the world and construction, began almost immediately.
 Tragically, however, as the site was cleared by workers, “fearful balls of fire, breaking out near the foundations, continued their attacks, till the workmen, after repeated scorching, could approach no more: and he [the architect] gave up the attempt” (Ammianus Marcellinus).
-Emperor Julian died within the year and the project was abandoned.
+Emperor Julian died within the year, and the project was abandoned.

 Early Christian authors record that some stones of the Temple were still visible, although only foundations remained.
 During the Byzantine period, Jews were permitted to visit the Temple at least once a year, on the anniversary of the destruction in 70 AD.
 They would pour oil over a stone, weep and tear their garments.

-Jerusalem was a very holy city for Byzantine Christians, but most of the focus was on sites associated with the death and resurrection of Christ, like the Church of the Holy Sepulcher.
-The Temple Mount was mostly ignored and its stone continued to be looted for use in other structures.
+Jerusalem was a very holy city for Byzantine Christians, but most of the focus was on sites associated with the death and resurrection of Christ, as the Church of the Holy Sepulcher.
+The Temple Mount was mostly ignored, and its stone continued to be looted for use in other structures.

-• Islam regards Abraham, David and Solomon as prophets and reveres the Temple as one of the earliest and most noteworthy places of worship of God.
+• Islam sees Abraham, David, and Solomon as prophets and reverses the Temple as one of the earliest and unique places of worship of God.
 (However, some Muslims dispute that the Temple Mount is the site of the Jewish Temple.)

 • Verse 17:1 of the Qur’an speaks of the Prophet’s night journey to the “farthest Mosque” (al-masjid al-Aqsa).
 The location is not given in the Qur’an, but Muslim tradition associates the site with the Temple Mount in Jerusalem.

-• The Prophet Muhammad originally established Jerusalem as the qibla (direction of prayer) before changing it to Mecca.
+• The Prophet Muhammad initially established Jerusalem as the qiblah (direction of prayer) before changing it to Mecca.

 When the Crusaders briefly controlled Jerusalem (1099-1187, 1229-39 and 1240-44), Al-Aqsa Mosque on the Temple Mount was the headquarters of the Templars.
 Their legacy can be seen in the three Romanesque central bays of the mosque’s main facade.

-The 20th and 21st centuries have been full of turmoil for Jerusalem, with the city (and parts of the city) claimed by various groups at various times.
-The most significant event occurred in 1967, when Israelis captured the West Bank, east Jerusalem and the Old City from Jordan in the Six-Day War.
-Israel now claims all of Jerusalem is the capital of the State of Israel, while Arabs and international opinion reject the claim with regard to East Jerusalem.
+The 20th and 21st centuries have been full of turmoil for Jerusalem, with the city (and parts of the city) claimed by various groups at different times.
+The most significant event occurred in 1967 when Israelis captured the West Bank, east Jerusalem and the Old City from Jordan in the Six-Day War.
+Israel now claims all of Jerusalem is the capital of the State of Israel, while Arabs and international opinion reject the allegation about East Jerusalem.

-These turbulent events have not much changed the state of affairs at the Temple Mount, however, which continues to be administered by the Waqf, or Supreme Muslim Religious Council.
-Access to the Temple Mount is free and open to the public and is a popular stop for tourists and pilgrims.
-In general, Jews still do not enter the Temple Mount, instead focusing their prayers and lamentations on the famous western wall.
+These violent events have not much changed the state of affairs at the Temple Mount, however, which continues to be administered by the Waqf, or Supreme Muslim Religious Council.
+Access to the Temple Mount is free and open to the public and is a favorite stop for tourists and pilgrims.
+In general, Jews still do not enter the Temple Mount, instead focusing their prayers and lamentations on the high western wall.